Jumbo Díaz: International career

 After the 2020 season, Díaz played for Águilas Cibaeñas of the Dominican Professional Baseball League (LIDOM).
 He has also played for Dominican Republic in the 2021 Caribbean Series and the 2020 Summer Olympics.

+Coaching career

+On January 22, 2025, the Tampa Bay Rays hired Díaz to serve as an assistant pitching coach for their rookie-level affiliate, the Dominican Summer League Rays.